Evaluation of missing data mechanisms in two and three dimensional incomplete tables: Missing data models for the table

 Let the vector of expected counts be $\mu = \{\mu_{ijkl}\}$ and $N = \sum_{i,j,k,l}y_{ijkl}$ be the total cell count.
 Under Poisson sampling for observed cell counts, the log-likelihood of ${\bf\mu}$ is

 where $\Delta$ is some constant.
 For an $I\times J\times 2\times 2$ incomplete table, Baker {\it et al.} (1992) proposed the following log-linear model (with no three-way or four-way interactions):

-Each log-linear parameter in (\ref{eq1}) satisfies the constraint that the sum over each of its arguments is 0.
-Henceforth, in this paper, we study the missingness of each variable and not the usual missingness of the outcome vector as a whole.
-This is based on the classification scheme of missing data models considered in Park {\it et al.} (2014).
-Also, this approach is more meaningful than the conventional one in the context of incomplete tables since it provides an insight into each variable's missing mechanism and hence allows us to consider a larger class of models with explicit forms.
+Each log-linear parameter in (\ref{eq1}) satisfies the constraint that the sum over each of its arguments ($i,j,k,l$) is 0.
+Henceforth, in this paper, we study the missingness of each variable and not the usual missingness of the outcome vector as considered by Baker {\it et al.} (1992).
+Our approach is based on the classification scheme of missing data models considered by Park {\it et al.} (2014).
+Also, this approach is more natural and meaningful than the conventional one in the context of incomplete tables since it provides an insight into each variable's missing mechanism, and hence allows us to consider a larger class of models with explicit forms.

 By definition, the missing mechanism of a variable may depend on itself (NMAR) or on another observed variable (MAR) or none (MCAR).
-Equivalently, for $i\neq j$, the log-linear parameters $\lambda_{Y_{j}R_{i}}$, $\lambda_{Y_{i}R_{i}}$, and both $\lambda_{Y_{j}R_{i}}$ and $\lambda_{Y_{i}R_{i}}$ respectively are set to zero in (\ref{eq1}) for the various missing mechanisms of $Y_{i}$ and similarly for $Y_{j}$.
-The various missing data models can thus be obtained as submodels of (\ref{eq1}).
-Baker {\it et al.} (1992) suggested nine such identifiable models (using a different parametrization), whose log-linear formulations (based on different missing mechanisms for $Y_{1}$ and $Y_{2}$) are as follows (see Park {\it et al.} (2014)). \vone M1.
+Equivalently, for $i\neq j$ in (\ref{eq1}), we have $\lambda_{Y_{j}R_{i}}=0$, $\lambda_{Y_{i}R_{i}}=0$, and $\lambda_{Y_{i}R_{i}}=\lambda_{Y_{j}R_{i}}=0$ if the missing mechanism of $Y_{i}$ is NMAR, MAR and MCAR respectively.
+By interchanging $i$ and $j$, similar constraints in (\ref{eq1}) can be imposed for the various missing mechanisms of $Y_{j}$.
+The missing data models can thus be obtained as submodels of (\ref{eq1}).
+Baker {\it et al.} (1992) suggested nine such identifiable models (using a different parametrization), whose log-linear formulations (based on different missing mechanisms for $Y_{1}$ and $Y_{2}$) are as follows (see Park {\it et al.} (2014) or Ghosh and Vellaisamy (2017)). \vone M1.
 NMAR for $Y_{1}$, MCAR for $Y_{2}$ :

 M2.
 NMAR for $Y_{1}$, MAR for $Y_{2}$ :

 M3.
 NMAR for both $Y_{1}$ and $Y_{2}$ :

 M4.
 MAR for $Y_{1}$, MCAR for $Y_{2}$ :